ObjectMatrix/dcc/csc/introduction.md

 ---

-Now let me tell you what I've watched happen in this program.
+**Now let me tell you what I've watched happen in this program.**

-I've watched a kid who said "I'm not a math person" spend forty-five minutes debugging a single line of code — not because anyone told him to — but because he had to know why it wasn't working.
+We've watched a kid who said "I'm not a math person" spend forty-five minutes debugging a single line of code — not because anyone told him to — but because he had to know why it wasn't working.
 That's not a computer skill.
 That's persistence.
 That's intellectual courage.

-I've watched a student who barely spoke in class stand up and explain to her teammates exactly why their sensor was reading the wrong temperature.
+We've watched a student who barely spoke in class stand up and explain to her teammates exactly why their sensor was reading the wrong temperature.
 Clearly.
 Confidently.
 Correctly.
 That's not coding.
 That's communication.
 That's leadership.

-I've watched students argue — genuinely argue — about the most elegant way to solve a problem.
+We've watched students argue — genuinely argue — about the most elegant way to solve a problem.
 Not the fastest.
 Not the easiest.
 The most elegant.
 That is aesthetic thinking.
 That is craft.

 None of that lives inside the computer.
 All of it lives inside the student.

 ---

-So parents — I want to speak to you directly for a moment.
+**So parents** — We want to speak to you directly for a moment.
 I know some of you are thinking: is this practical?
 Will this help my child get a job?
 Yes.
 Absolutely yes.
 The world runs on people who can think systematically.